Shibuya Sky: Tokyo's Ultimate Rooftop Viewpoint

 Japansophy’s top tips!

 Book sunset tickets ASAP!
 Seriously, we can't stress this enough.
-Tickets for the sunset hours sell out within minutes.
+Tickets for the sunset hours often sell out within minutes.
 Think about visiting in the morning instead and grab a sunset view from another Tokyo viewing platform such as Sky Tree or the Tokyo Metropolitan Buildings.

 Visit Shibuya Sky early in your trip: Tickets are for a specific time on a specific day and won't be refunded.
 If the weather is bad on that day, the most you can hope for is to swap your ticket for another date (which you won't be able to do if you leave Shibuya Sky to the last day of your trip).
 Tickets can only be changed before the day of your planned visit (unless the platform is closed because of poor weather).